-- Institutionalisation of crypto-assets is only starting and more traditional players such as investment funds and traditional banking are expected to step in, adding to the current needs for regulatory clarity and accounting guidance including IFRS requirements. - There are varied expectations on possibilities of greater uptake of cryptoassets across different jurisdictions but with consensus that greater institutional uptake would depend on: enhancements to regulation/oversight requirements and other trust building mechanisms that curtail abuses; ensuring enforceability of contracts; strengthening of network governance; enhanced scalability and interoperability of networks; increased processing speeds of crypto-asset transactions; efficiency and sustainability of transaction verification mechanisms; and price stability of crypto-assets.
+- Institutionalisation of crypto-assets is only starting and more traditional players such as investment funds and traditional banking could potentially increase their allocation, adding to the current needs for regulatory clarity and accounting guidance including IFRS requirements. - There are varied expectations on possibilities of greater uptake of crypto-assets across different jurisdictions but with consensus that greater institutional uptake would depend on: enhancements to regulation/oversight requirements and other trust building mechanisms that curtail abuses; ensuring enforceability of contracts; strengthening of network governance; enhanced scalability and interoperability of networks; increased processing speeds of crypto-asset transactions; efficiency and sustainability of transaction verification mechanisms; and price stability of crypto-assets.
 Greater uptake may translate to increased holding and issuance by IFRS applicants.
 As such, there may be an ongoing need to ensure that related IFRS requirements are fit for purpose and applied consistently to economically similar transactions. - The EFRAG research has identified some technology-driven features of the next generation of crypto-assets that may enhance the network value and scalability of related platforms and increase their uptake (e.g. application of Ricardian smart contracts that are legally enforceable; increased sophistication of tasks coded into smart contracts; enhancement of digital autonomous organisations; and development of cross-chain network interoperability to meet end-user diverse needs through a single interface rather than being fragmented platforms focused on niche use cases).
-But there remains a question on whether there will be innovative features that would change the nature of crypto-assets in a manner that would necessitate different and new IFRS requirements.
+But there remains a question on whether there will be innovative features that would change the nature of crypto-assets in a manner that would necessitate different and new IFRS requirements. - As noted in Chapter 7 paragraphs 7.18 and 7.19, the EFRAG research acknowledges that there is rapid evolution and innovation in the crypto-assets space.
+At the same time, there is competition including an ongoing quest for the development of alternative digital currencies18 that could make blockchain-based and/or decentralised network crypto-assets that are used as a means of payment extinct.
+However, it is beyond the scope of the EFRAG research to foretell the outcome of the varied competitive forces at play.